tfabris/BlueGigaEmpeg/README.txt

 - Type the "set" and "list" commands into the serial monitor so that their results show up on the screen.

-- Select all in the serial monitor main window and copy and paste the contents into a text document and attach it to the bug report.
+- "Select all" in the serial monitor main window and copy and paste the contents into a text document and attach it to the bug report.

 Variables in the Arduino sketch: